cosc3nz/HoneyBee/README.md

 # Tester
-Commit Honey bee running as an Android studio
+Commit Honey bee running as an Android Studio Project